FunctionLab/ExPecto/README.md

 closest-features --delim '\t' --closest --dist <(awk '{printf $1"\t"$2-1"\t"$2"\n"}' ./example/example.vcf|sort-bed - ) ./resources/geneanno.pc.sorted.bed > ./example/example.vcf.bed.sorted.bed.closestgene
 ```

-`--snpEffectFilePattern ./example/example.vcf_shiftSHIFT_outdir/infile.vcf.wt2100.fasta.ref.h5.diff.h5` specifies the name pattern of the input epigenomic effect prediction files. `SHIFT` string is a placeholder that is substituted automatically to the shift positions (e.g. 0, -200, -400, ...).
-For generating the epigenomic effect predictions, use the scripts under ./convnet directory and see instructions.
-Note that we will soon release a pure python version of convnet.
+`--snpEffectFilePattern ./example/example.vcf_shiftSHIFT_outdir/infile.vcf.wt2100.fasta.ref.h5.diff.h5` specifies the name pattern of the input epigenomic effect prediction files.
+Note these files are the output from `chromatin.py`. `SHIFT` string is a placeholder that is substituted automatically to the shift positions (e.g. 0, -200, -400, ...).

 Optional:  For very large input files use the split functionality to distribute the prediction into multiple runs.
-For example, `--splitFlag --splitIndex 0 --splitFold 10` will divide the input into 10 chunks and process only the first chunk.
+For `predict.py` you can use for example `--splitFlag --splitIndex 0 --splitFold 10` to divide the input into 10 chunks and process only the first chunk.

-### Training Example :
+### Training example:
 ```bash
 python ./train.py --expFile ./resources/geneanno.exp.csv --targetIndex 1 --output model.adipose
 ```